cvkem/jaeger_stats/README.md

 The tool will analyse all read all json-file in the folder (assuming these are valid Jaeger-trace files) and will process these files and compute statistics.
 Each json file can contains one or more traces.
 Output will be generated in the next folders:
 * <data_folder>/Traces: contains a single file for each trace.
 This file is name <trace_id>.txt and contains fairly concise textual representation of the jaeger-trace
 * <data_folder>/Stats: contains file with the statistics over traces.
 The most important one is 'Stats/cummulative_trace_stats.csv' which contains statistics over all traces.
 However, you will also see a number of other files such as 'Stats/gateway_POST__services_orders_update.csv' which contains the statistics over the subset of traces originating from the end-point 'gateway/POST:/services/orders/update/'.
 Next to each of the .csv files we will save a .json file with the same based that contains the full dataset (csv-files are a sub-set for reading in excel.
 The full files are used for later post-processing, for example by the 'stitch' tool)
 * <data_folder>/CallChain: This folder contains a text-files such as for example 'Stats/gateway_POST__services_orders_update.cchain' which contains a list of all call-chains that originate at the API-gateway endpoint 'gateway/POST:/services/orders/update/'.
 So each line in this cchain-file represents a unique series of process (microservices) that appears in the input-traces.
 These Cchain files give an impression of the complexity of the processing, and these files also serve a purpose in the correction of incomplete traces, which is the topic of a separate section.
+Via configuration it is possble to move this 'CallChain' folder to another location such that this folder can be shared between different data_folders.
 * report.txt: a structured log-file showing a summary and detail information on the analysis process.

 Traces will be deduplicated before analysis based on the 'trace_id'  so if the folder contains files that overlap in traces they contain this overlap is removed.

-When you run the commandd with flag `--help` you see:
+When you run the trace_analysis with flag `--help` you see:
 ```
 $ trace_analysis --help
 Parsing and analyzing Jaeger traces